jenkins-x/jx-docs/content/en/about/concepts/components.md

 ---
 title: Components
 linktitle: Components
-description: Component overview of a typical Jenkins X installation
+description: Component overview of a typical JayeX installation
 weight: 10
 ---

-An installation of Jenkins X consists of:
+An installation of JayeX consists of:

 * a Development Environment per team which is a [kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
 * zero to many other [Permanent Environments](/about/concepts/features/#environments)